 As we age, this desire for autonomy does not diminish.
 Even despite our bodily decline, we want to maneuver our daily lives and our daily routines without the assistance of others, but there are certain health factors that may make free-range mobility difficult.
 With age comes different health and mobility barriers.
 Due to muscle weakness and degenerative conditions, seniors can begin to lose our balance.
 When this happens, these seniors are susceptible to falls.

 Falls can be very serious for elderly folks.
 If bones break, healing can take up to a year, and serious complications can occur.
 With that in mind, elderly individuals need to find mobility solutions that allow independent movement, with as little assistance and supervision as possible.
-For more information on mobility aids that fall within your budget, click here.

 The marvels of innovation

-A benefit of the Information Age is that we have more technology than ever at our disposal.
+A benefit of the information age is that we have more technology than ever at our disposal.
 These advancements in technology can be beneficial for patients of all ages struggling with mobility issues.

 When it comes to extending the range of movement for the elderly, mobility aids such as walkers, crutches, wheel chairs, shower seats, and bedside commodes have been life-changing.
 With innovations in upright walkers and power wheelchairs, senior citizens and those suffering from movement disorders are now living more full and independently-driven lives.